How to Shop for Mortgage Rates | 2025 Guide

 What type of mortgage has the lowest rate?

 VA loans usually offer the lowest rates, followed by other government-backed loans.
 However, these may require mortgage insurance, adding to the overall cost.
-Conventional loans often provide the best rates for those with strong credit and significant down payments (or plenty of home equity, in the case of a mortgage refinance).
+Conventional mortgages often provide the best rates for those with strong credit and significant down payments (or plenty of home equity, in the case of a mortgage refinance).

 Do first-time home buyers get lower mortgage rates?